 We use the profile we developed for the washed Rushashi lots for Coko.
 For the honey washed lot, we use Fuadi Pitsuwan’s Thailand Saket Honey profile.

 You may use these images freely to promote Coko among your customers.

 Contact the Producer

-Emmanuel is the manager of Coko's wet mill.
-He is a progressive entrepreneur with a background in agronomy and is responsible for Coko's impressive expansion.
-English and especially French speaking.
+Felicien is the manager of Coko's wet mill.
+He is a progressive entrepreneur with a background in agronomy and is has run the wet mill and managed upgrades since 2016.
+English and French speaking.

 Coko CWS, Gakenke District - Northern Province, Rwanda

 Coko is the only washing station owned by the cooperative society Twongerekawa Coko.
 This coop's management is made up of twelve members: 8 women and 4 men.
 All of them are professional cultivators.
 The mission of Twongerekawa is to alleviate poverty among the 800+ smallholder farmers in the area, with a special focus on women.
 Their professional and agronomic background has inspired them to use a water-saving Colombian machine washer rather than more conventional fermentation methods.
 Even though Coko is located so high up in the mountains where running water is expensive - itis now able to rely fully on naturally collected mountain water for its fermentation and is in the process of obtaining full organic status.
 Their expertise has also allowed them to train smallholders to increase and improve their yields, and Coko is thus able to collect over 300 tonnes of high grade coffee from small plantations all around the washing station.
 Their results in the cup have been deemed impressive (and even scored 90+) by some of the world’s most prominent roasters such as Sweet Maria’s.